Blocked Up in Japan? A Tourist's Guide to Travel Constipation

 The Convenient Solution: HOTEL de DOCTOR 24

-If simple remedies aren't working, or if you are in pain and worried about your condition, HOTEL de DOCTOR 24 offers a stress-free way to consult a professional without leaving your hotel.
+If simple remedies aren't working and you desperately need quick relief to enjoy your vacation, HOTEL de DOCTOR 24 offers a stress-free way to consult a professional without leaving your hotel.

 • Consult from Your Room: No need to wander the streets looking for a pharmacy or clinic.
-Have an online doctor consultation in privacy and comfort.
+Have an online doctor consultation in privacy.

 • Expert Advice in English: Speak with a doctor via an interpreter to accurately describe your symptoms and get professional advice.